1j01/chiptool/README.md

 boring todo:

 * right click to delete
-* adjust default glide to be more like 0.2s rather than the length of a note
 * import/export JSON
 * versioned and automatically upgraded format
 * playback control other than play/stop